pongrut/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 370-408) consisted of a convolution neural network with the following layers as shown below.

 | Layer         		                          |     Description	        			            		|
 |:-------------------------------------------|:---------------------------------------------:|